 Wondering about the longevity of a breast lump?
 Let’s delve deeper into this common concern.

-Yes, a breast lump can persist for a decade.
-While some lumps may remain unchanged, monitoring any alterations closely is essential.
-Regular check-ups with a specialist are crucial for accurate assessment and timely intervention.
+Yes, a breast lump can persist for 10 years.
+While some lumps may remain unchanged during that time, it’s important to monitor any changes closely.
+Regular check-ups with a specialist are essential for accurate assessment and timely intervention.

 Understanding the potential risks of persistent breast lumps is crucial for informed decision-making.